Working Well Together Requires a Process

 My mission is to make it as easy as possible for potential clients to start working with me and be pleased by the experience of engaging me at every step.
 I’ve also had many potential clients ask about this.
 Similarly, I’m confident you’ll agree that it’s best to work in an organized fashion from the beginning of any business relationship to prevent mistakes, misunderstandings, missed deadlines and missed budgets.

 I created this overview of the Thrive Content Business Engagement ProcessSM to give you a clearer understanding of how to get started with me and how we’ll begin our business engagement.
 This process precludes your investing significant, unnecessary time to decide if I’m right for your project or organization’s culture.

 However, I’ve found following a process like this with most organizations gets the best outcomes for us both.
 To save you time, I’ve structured this overview to make it easier to read than a long narrative is.
-Please feel free to email me with any questions you have about the process before calling me, if you like.
+Please email me with any questions you have about the process before calling me, if you like.

 Understanding Your Vision

 It’s essential we become well-acquainted with each other, and I comprehend your needs and requirements as fully as possible.
 Here is an overview of how I propose we achieve that objective.

 If you're a media organization, there is a different, standard process that we conduct, usually by email.

 However, if you are a potential content marketing client, depending on how we got connected, we start the pre-engagement process with a complimentary, no obligation, 15-minute introductory phone call.
 Depending on how busy we both are, typically, we schedule this no obligation call.